Enter your zip to

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

 Brrr … it’s cold outside.
 But when winter winds blow, it doesn’t just make you shiver.
-Low temperatures and freezing precipitation have an effect on your home’s exterior, too — particularly if you have vinyl siding on your home.
+Low temperatures and freezing precipitation affect your home’s exterior, too — particularly if you have vinyl siding on your home.
 Due to its chemical makeup, vinyl is notoriously sensitive to temperature changes.
 While it’s usually tough enough to stand up to cold weather, you could find yourself faced with some additional challenges in a home with vinyl siding, particularly if you live in an area that regularly sees low temperatures and high winds.
 Here’s how vinyl cladding can be affected by chilly weather — and what you can do to prevent problems with cracking and blow-offs.

 Below-Freezing Temperatures Can Cause Brittleness in Vinyl Siding

 Extreme temperatures and vinyl siding don’t always mix.
 Like any plastic product, vinyl is sensitive to temperature changes.
-When vinyl cladding interacts with below freezing temperatures, it often becomes brittle and tough.
-That can make it easier for the boards to become cracked or damaged, if you’re not careful.
+When vinyl cladding interacts with below-freezing temperatures, it often becomes brittle and tough.
+That can make it easier for the boards to become cracked or damaged if you’re not careful.

 Additionally, if you’re replacing or installing new vinyl siding in the winter, you should use extreme care.
 It’s not impossible to install vinyl in cold weather, but the brittleness does make the whole process more difficult.
 Also, like any material, vinyl contracts in cold temperatures, which can cause issues after the weather warms back up.
 A standard-sized twelve-foot-long piece of siding can expand by as much as ⅝ of an inch as temperatures rise.
 That may not sound like a lot, but it makes a big difference to your installer.